jvargh81/Python_Codes/ReadMe.md

-## Checks the Value where the Farenhiet and Celsius are equal
+### Checks the Value where the Farenhiet and Celsius are equal

-### Basic program in Python is added, below is the
+- Basic program in Python which Projects which is the number, that is equal in both farenhiet and celsius.